Congratulations on your acceptance to MiddCORE 2018!

 We also encourage you to explore the following informational Web sites and resources:

 Emergencies: Dial 911.
 Students can also dial 9-911 from a campus phone.
-Individuals should be prepared to let the dispatcher know that they are calling from Monterey, CA. They should provide the dispatcher with their name, a description of the type of emergency and the location of the emergency.
+Individuals should be prepared to let the dispatcher know that they are calling from Monterey, CA (when on MIIS campus) or Pacific Grove (when at Asilomar Conference Center).
+They should provide the dispatcher with their name, a description of the type of emergency and the location of the emergency.

 Campus Security: 831.647.4153 (available 24/7)